-Prince Andrew’s decision to step back from his royal duties, in light of the Jeffrey Epstein scandal, is far from the only time a royal or a ruler has, whether willingly or not, stepped down from power and out of the public eye.
+Prince Andrew’s decision in December 2019 to step back from his royal duties, in light of the Jeffrey Epstein scandal – and now the news that Prince Harry and his wife Meghan will “step back” from their roles as senior royals – is far from the only time a royal or a ruler has, whether willingly or not, stepped down from power and out of the public eye.

 Probably the most famous royal retirement was Shakespeare’s King Lear, though few would think him a particularly encouraging role model.
 Leading politicians sometimes step down unexpectedly – US president Lyndon B Johnson’s decision in 1968 not to seek re-election took his supporters by surprise, as did Harold Wilson’s unexpected resignation as prime minister, most probably on health grounds, in 1976.
 More typical are leaders who seem determined to keep hold of power, either hanging on (like Churchill and Thatcher) or else storming back out of retirement, like Gladstone.